 If the wireless adapter supports Wi-Fi Protected Setup and the Push Button Configuration (PBC) method, you can add it to the network by PBC with the following two methods.

 Method One:

-Step 1: Press the WPS/Reset Button on the front panel of the Router.
+Step 1: Press the QSS button on the front panel of the Router.